robzach/capitalism-works-for-me/readme.md

 Measuring directly for current flow returns no value other than 0.0µA, with leads in either direction.
 The ~100µA I calculated above does not appear.

 In conclusion: I still don't understand.

+### Seeking a new piece of hardware to drive the LEDs

+Figuring that perhaps there's a simple piece of hardware to drive the Big Digit LED segments, I searched in Digi-Key and Mouser to no avail, and had a conversation with a Digi-Key technical rep. We didn't find any part that would work for the application (the extant parts on the market tend to drive *far* fewer milliamps than these big segments require).

+## 6/3/18 1/2 hour

+Continued email correspondance with Evil Mad Scientist about trying to troubleshoot; [posted a question to an electronics forum](https://electronics.stackexchange.com/questions/377976/seeking-a-high-current-common-anode-led-display-driver) since I wasn't able to find any in Digi-Key or Mouser catalogs.

 # replacement parts purchase accounting